ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 The [API Documentation](learn/api-docs/) describes the native functions in Ballerina that you can use in your programs.
 This includes parameters and return parameters for each of these functions.

-### Editors, IDEs and the Ballerina Composer

-<a href="https://github.com/ballerina-platform/ballerina-lang/blob/master/docs/tools-ides-ballerina-composer.md" target="_blank">Editors, IDEs and the Ballerina Composer</a> is a topic that introduces you to several tools that can help create, document, and test your code.
-These tools can be various editors, IDEs, and a graphical visualization tool for your code called the Ballerina Composer.

 ### Command Documentation

-The [Command Documentation](/learn/cli-commands/) includes a summary of all the commands available in Ballerina and provides links to each command in GitHub.
+The [Command Documentation](/learn/cli-commands/) includes a summary of all the commands available in Ballerina.